helluva-87/item_catalog_final/readme.md

 This is the only port available for SSH login.

 *It is also not possible to login to the server as root for security purposes.*

+---

+##Dependencies Needed For Web Application To Run##

+This is a list of the dependencies needed for the web application to run.
+These dependencies have been installed in the virtual environment used for production of this application, but would need to be installed in any other environment if trying to execute web application.

+python3
+python3-pip
+flask
+postgresql
+sqlite
+oauth2client
+sqlalchemy
+libapache2-mod-wsgi-py3
+requests

+---